kenahoo/RHadoop-Wiki/Tutorial.md

 <a name="linearleastsquares">
 ## Linear Least Squares

 We are going to build another example, LLS, that illustrates how to build map reduce reusable abstractions and how to combine them to solve a larger task.
 We want to solve LLS under the assumption that we have too many data points to fit in memory but not such a huge number of variables that we need to implement the whole process as map reduce job.
-This is sort of a hybrid solution that is made particularly easy by the seamless integration of rmr with R and an example of a pragmatic approach to big data.
+This is sort of a hybrid solution that is made particularly easy by the seamless integration of `rmr` with R and an example of a pragmatic approach to big data.
 If we have operations A, B, and C in a cascade and the data sizes decrease at each step and we have already an in-memory solution to it, than we might get away by replacing only the first step with a big data solution and then continuing with tried and true function and pacakges.
-To make this as easy as possible, we need the in memory and big data worlds to integrate easily if not seamlessly.
+To make this as easy as possible, we need the in memory and big data worlds to integrate easily.

 This is the basic equation we want to solve in the least square sense: